 The automatic anti-glare feature will be on when starting the vehicle.
 The indicator light on the automatic anti-glare rearview mirror will illuminate when the automatic anti-glare feature is on.

-To turn off the automatic anti-glare feature, press the $\,O\,$ button on the rearview mirror.
+To turn off the automatic anti-glare feature, press:

+button on rearview mirrors without compass.